bjcliangMIT/Readings/Network.md

 * Lizardo, O. (2006).
 How cultural tastes shape personal networks.
 American sociological review, 71(5), 778-807.
 * De Vaan, M., Stark, D., & Vedres, B. (2015).
 Game changer: The topology of creativity.
 American Journal of Sociology, 120(4), 1144-1194.
 * Martin, J. L. (2000).
 What do animals do all day?: The division of labor, class bodies, and totemic thinking in the popular imagination.
 Poetics, 27(2-3), 195-231.
+* Sewell, William Jr. (1992.)
+A Theory of Structure: Duality, Agency, and Transformation.
+American Journal of Sociology 98, 1:1-29.